vikumarks/opi-poc/networking/README.md

 - traffic targets
 - proxies

-The initial PoC will be:
+The initial networking PoC will be:

 - IPDK P4-eBPF container for networking
 - Docker-based container setup using Docker Compose